-A certificate is revoked when it is not used anymore, when the fields it contains have changed or when the corresponding private key has been exposed or lost or when there is suspicion that it has been exposed or lost.
-Moreover, the certificate is revoked when the subscriber has not accepted it in the time interval defined in section 4.4.1 or if it has been proven that the usage of the certificate does not conform to the certification policy.
-Finally, it is revoked if it contains erroneous information.
+A certificate must be revoked when the fields it contains have changed or when the corresponding private key has been exposed or lost or when there is suspicion that it has been exposed or lost.
+In the latter case, all certificates that include the Public Key corresponding to the compromised Private Key must be revoked by HARICA and that Public Key cannot be re-used in a Certificate Signing Request.

+Moreover, the certificate must be revoked when the Applicant has not accepted it in the time interval defined in section 4.4.1 or if it has been proven that, the usage of the certificate does not conform to this CP/CPS.
+Finally, it must be revoked if it contains erroneous information.